What Is Periodontal Charting?

 3-5mm with bleeding: Early stages of gum disease, the beginnings of Periodontitis.
 This may require additional treatment, better home care, and three to four visits to the dentist per year.

 5-7mm with bleeding: This means soft and hard tissue damage, as well as bone loss.
 Definitive treatment is required, over several visits, greatly improved home care, and many more hygiene visits to prevent tooth loss.

 7mm and above with bleeding: It’s the advanced stage of periodontal disease so aggressive treatment is needed.
 Surgery will probably be needed to repair the bone loss.
 Periodontal maintenance is definitely required very frequently.

 Periodontal charting is a very thorough process and can greatly improve your chances of keeping all your teeth!
 Is it time to see your Periodontist?
-Call Lake Pointe Dental Care today on (606) 677-0505 to discuss your options!
+Call Lake Pointe Dental Care today on Lake Pointe Dental Care Office in Somerset KY Phone Number (606) 677-0505 to discuss your options!